 You left your keys in your vehicle and someone broke in.
 Are you still covered?

-Leaving your keys in the car?
+Leaving your keys or key fob in the car?
 There’s a good chance you’ve done it.

 But when you come back your car is gone.
 No matter what, it will be inconvenient.
 But will your insurance company cover it — even though they (and you) know that you shouldn’t leave your keys in your car?

-If you have comprehensive insurance for the car (sometimes called “other than collision”), insurance may cover the theft — whether the keys were left in it or not.
+If you have comprehensive insurance for the car (sometimes called “other than collision”), insurance is likely to cover the theft — whether the keys were left in it or not.

-And if you're not sure whether you have comprehensive (or "other than collision") insurance or whether your particular policy covers the situation, check with your agent.
+Check with your agent whether you have comprehensive insurance and/or whether your particular policy covers the situation.

 The key to preventing theft